paultopia/gobbledygook/content/pages/syllabus.md

 Readings:

 - (video and exercises) chapters 1-3 of DataCamp's [Introduction to Python](https://www.datacamp.com/courses/intro-to-python-for-data-science) course.
 You don't need to do chapter 4 (about the Numpy library) right now, though you can if you want to.
+(UPDATE: no longer recommended, for reasons noted above; will be replaced before next semester.)

 - Python for Everybody pg.
 55-126